 MR. MANICKAVASAKAN (MANICKAM) S. NADAR is a consultant Principal Petroleum engineer with 27 years of experience in the upstream oil and gas industry and 6 years in petrochemical process operations.
 With a strong background in Production Technology, Well Operations, Well Completions & Workovers, Artificial Lift, Asset Modeling and Optimization, he has specialized in artificial lift technologies, well and system designs, analysis, trouble-shooting, reliability improvement and production enhancement.
 He has made significant contribution in the artificial lift selection, design, operation, surveillance and optimization of large volume gas lifted and ESP wells for many operators.
 Mr. Nadar has worked for major international operating companies and handled various responsibilities in production engineering operations and artificial lift systems, onshore and offshore.
 In the service sector, he has delivered many challenging well and network modeling and optimization projects that helped clients achieve substantial increase in production, operation efficiency and cost savings.
 Recently he has helped companies to implement real-time surveillance and optimization systems that allows operators use collaborative work environments for achieving their KPIs.
 A university topper and gold medalist, Mr. Nadar holds a BSc degree in Chemistry from Madurai University, India and a degree in Chemical Engineering from Institution of Engineers (India).
 With several SPE papers and text book publications to his credit, he has conducted many workshops, training seminars and short courses for SPE and other organizations.

-MR. JOHN ROBERT (BOB) NICHOL is President of the recently founded Petrobob Consulting Limited, located in Sherwood Park, Alberta, Canada.
+DR. JOHN ROBERT (BOB) NICHOL is President of Petrobob Consulting Limited, located in Sherwood Park, Alberta, Canada.
 He has been an instructor with PetroSkills since 2011.
-Bob has also been a consultant to the Government of Alberta, Department of Energy and is a sessional lecturer in Petroleum Engineering at the University of Alberta at Edmonton.
-He has over 30 years' experience in a broad spectrum of Petroleum Engineering roles including field operations, reservoir engineering and engineering research.
+Bob has also been a consultant to the Government of Alberta, Department of Energy and a sessional lecturer for several courses in Petroleum Engineering at the University of Alberta at Edmonton.
+He has over 35 years' experience in a broad range of Petroleum Engineering roles including field operations, reservoir engineering and engineering research.
 Bob received a BSc degree in Electrical Engineering and an MEng degree in Mineral Engineering, and a PhD in Petroleum Engineering, all from the University of Alberta.
 In November 2017 he received his PhD in Petroleum Engineering from his alma mater.